-mast <motif file> <sequence file> [options]
+mast [options] <motif file> <sequence file>

-A query file containing MEME formatted motifs.
+The name of a file containing MEME formatted motifs.
 Outputs from MEME and DREME are supported, as well as Minimal MEME Format.
 You can convert many other motif formats to MEME format using conversion scripts available with the MEME Suite.
 MAST previously required a log-odds matrix in the motif format but, while the log-odds section is used preferentially, it is no longer required.

-MAST works by calculating match scores for each sequence in the database compared with each of the motifs in the group of motifs you provide.
+MAST works by calculating match scores for each sequence in the sequence file compared with each of the motifs in the group of motifs you provide.
 For each sequence, the match scores are converted into various types of p-values and these are used to determine the overall match of the sequence to the group of motifs and the probable order and spacing of occurrences of the motifs in the sequence.

 The MAST HTML output contains: